-My interest in heraldry began soon after my interest in genealogy.
-Looking for information about the Sotomayor lineage, I found the historic Sotomayor coat of arms, which goes back more than 800 years to the times of Mem Paes Sorred in the 12th century.
+The Sotomayor coat of arms goes back to Galicia more than 800 years ago to the times of Mem Paes Sorred, a 12th century knight in the service of King Alfonso VII.
 It is believed that Mem Paes assumed the design of the coat of arms at a time when simple geometric images where used to identify knights in battle fields and knightly tournaments.
 These forms of visual identification became, like surnames, tied to the knight's family, being associated then with lineages and passed down through generations.
 Back in the 12th, 13th, and 14th centuries, these forms of visual representation of lineages was not necessarily exclusive to the nobility, as other members of society adopted them along with a surname, at least in Iberia.
 Since the 15th century and into the twentieth, coat of arms have been associated with nobility.
-However, recently some groups (e.g. Registro Internacional de Armas Gentilicias, The Armorial Register, The International Heraldry Society, Free Heraldry Society) support the non-aristocratic use of heraldry and instead use it as a form or personal identification.
-There is no evidence that my family in Puerto Rico used coats of arms as representations of lineage, but my ancestors in Spain and Portugal did.
-I assumed a coat of arms in the spirit of heraldry as an art form that is related to families, family histories, and identity.
-I took inspiration in the historic Sotomayor coat of arms and added my elements to represent my individual interests.
-In this page I share different versions of my coat of arms, as well as the arms that belonged to my principal paternal Iberian ancestors and the Carlo from Genoa.
+However, recently some groups (e.g. Registro Internacional de Armas Gentilicias, The Armorial Register, The International Heraldry Society, Free Heraldry Society) support the non-aristocratic use of heraldry and instead use it as a form of personal identification.
+My coat of arms takes inspiration in the historic Sotomayor coat of arms and added my elements to represent my individual interests.
+In this page I share different versions of my coat of arms, as well as the arms of some of my main ancestors.

 A simplistic verions of my coat of arms rendered by Mr. Quentin Peacock.
 Registro International de Armas Gentilicias, November 25, 2016, #834©.
 Its reproduction is prohibited.
 The three checkered bars with the black girdles in-between are the traditional arms of the Sotomayor.
 My added elements are the pale, the two pair of quills (published historian) and the book (my love for research).